sun-umn/PyGRANSO/README.md

 4. MATLAB that GRANSO is written in is a proprietary programming language and entails considerable license fees for researchers and developers.

-## Current Limitations

-1. L-BFGS methods didn't implemented yet.
-The standard BFGS is memory consuming and weakens the ability of PyGRANSO to explore large-scale deep learning problem.

-2. Constrained deep learning problem cannot be handdled by the current version.

-3. No validators for some user provided inputs, such as nn_model and device.

 ## Our Contributions

 By revamping several key components of GRANSO, we built a scalable and user-friendly python numerical optimization